The German Shepherd Husky mix is a strong, striking hybrid mix that serves as a loyal family dog.

 Before you get a German Shepherd Husky mix, you need to think about whether you would want either breed inside or outside your home as they both require time and attention when training – but will offer a lot of love which makes it all worth it.

-Many people enjoy mixed breed dogs because they are sometimes healthier than a purebred.
+Many people enjoy mixed-breed dogs because they are sometimes healthier than purebred.
 This is because the dog that you’ll have has a mixture of the genes of both parents instead of only one breed.